Todd Cunningham

 Thomas David "Todd" Cunningham III (born March 20, 1989) is an American former professional baseball left fielder.
-He has played in Major League Baseball (MLB) for the Atlanta Braves and Los Angeles Angels.
+He played in Major League Baseball (MLB) for the Atlanta Braves and Los Angeles Angels.

 High school and college

-Cunningham was born in Jacksonville, Alabama on March 20, 1989 to David and Brenda Cunningham.
+Cunningham was born in Jacksonville, Alabama, on March 20, 1989, to David and Brenda Cunningham.
 He attended Jacksonville High School in his hometown, where he was a three-time first-team All-State selection.
 In his four seasons with the Golden Eagles, he hit .446 with 216 runs and 112 stolen bases.
 He was also an All-County punter.
 Cunningham went on to attend Jacksonville State University, where as a freshman, he was named the 2008 Ohio Valley Conference Freshman of the Year and was a Louisville Slugger Freshman All-American.
 After his freshman season, he played for the Brazos Valley Bombers of the Texas Collegiate League, where he led the league with a .310 average and was named to the TCL All-League team.
-After the 2009 season, he played collegiate summer baseball for the Falmouth Commodores of the Cape Cod League, where he led the league with a .378 average, making him the Thurman Munson Batting Champion, and also led the league in hits and on-base percentage.
+After the 2009 season, he played collegiate summer baseball for the Falmouth Commodores of the Cape Cod League (CCBL), where he led the league in batting average (.378), hits, and on-base percentage.
+He was inducted into the CCBL Hall of Fame in 2024.
 Cunningham was a Baseball America preseason All-American for the 2010 season.
 In 171 games over three seasons with the Gamecocks, he hit .346 with 22 HR, 118 RBI and 36 SB.